samuelstroschein/vercel-sparql-endpoint/README.md

 ### License
 You can do whatever you want with the code but you have to provide credit when you are using the code for a course at the Vrije Universiteit Amsterdam.
-Just link to this repo! :)
+Just link to this repo and give as authors Samuel Stroschein, Satiga Godrie, Tim Brandt Corstius and Azra Cinar! :)